 EMAT Olympics

-We're thrilled to announce that the EMAT Olympics are back again this year, supported by GB Olympians, with another fantastic programme of star-studded events across the East Midlands Academy Trust schools.
+Now in its sixth year, the EMAT Olympics are back, supported by GB Olympians, with another fantastic programme of star-studded events across the East Midlands Academy Trust schools.

 Get in Touch